Most businesses offer items for sale at low prices in order to attract customers to the business. This is a legitimate form of advertising.

-Whether something is reasonable will depend on the nature of the market in which the business operates and the advertisement.
-For example, if the advertisement makes it clear that the goods are available at the discount price for 'today only' this will limit the business's obligations to that day.
+What is 'reasonable' depends on the circumstances.
+For example, if the advertisement makes it clear the goods are available at the discount price 'today only', the business doesn't have to have sufficient stock of the goods the following day.